scottnm/SWE-Blog/_posts/2017-04-29-Closing-Up.md

 ### What did you do this past week? ###

-This past week, my team started preparing our the slide deck for our presentation.
+This past week, my team started preparing the slide deck for our presentation.
 It's very
 satisfying to reflect on how far our team has come, and I'm excited to present our work to the class.
 We've also started practicing how we will present to the